AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`on-changed` (default)

   Name of a GPS action to execute whenever the user selects a new value in the combo box.
-This action is called with two parameters, the unique id of the combo box and the newly selected text.
+This action is called with two parameters: the unique id of the combo box and the newly selected text.

-It also accepts any number of `<choice>` tags, each of which defines one values the user can choose from.
-These tags accepts one optional attribute, :file:`on-selected`, which is the name of a GPS action to call when that value is selected::
+It also accepts any number of `<choice>` tags, each of which defines one value the user can choose from.
+These tags accept one optional attribute, :file:`on-selected`, which is the name of a GPS action to call when that value is selected::